fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 In pytest, these things are called **fixtures** instead of *dependencies*.

-Let's use these **fixtures** to improve our code and reduce de duplicated boilerplate for the next tests.
+Let's use these **fixtures** to improve our code and reduce the duplicated boilerplate for the next tests.

 ## Pytest Fixtures